dekuNukem/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_notes.md

 | 11-14        | `03 80 00 03` | Unknown |
 | 15-49        | Zero       | Unknown |

+Battery level: 8 is full, 9 is charging.
+2 is considered low.

 ### Button status format